-Everyone loves holiday cookies and sweets.
+Everyone loves cookies, snacks, or sweets.
 Placing some baked goods and a card out for your delivery person is sure to brighten their day.
-If you’re expecting a few mail carriers and delivery drivers, you could leave out some small prepackaged snacks and a cooler of drinks to choose from.
+If you’re expecting a few mail carriers and delivery drivers, you could leave out some small prepackaged snacks and a cooler of drinks for them to choose from.

 Think about the seasons where you live — is it brutally hot in the summers or absolutely frigid in the winters?
 Gifting your mail person with some gloves, an insulated cup for hot or cold drinks, or another seasonally appropriate item is sure to be appreciated.
 Those little hand warmers are also a great choice.

-Just acknowledging how much you appreciate your mail carrier’s efforts is a sweet way to say thank you and spread some holiday cheer.
+Just acknowledging how much you appreciate your mail carrier’s efforts is a sweet way to say thank you.
 Drop a handwritten card into your mailbox for them to find.
 If you have children, make it extra special by allowing them to sign or draw in the card, or create artwork the recipient can keep.

 A Fresh Bouquet

 If you happen to be in Trader Joe’s or at the farmer’s market, a seasonal bunch of flowers would make a great gift, too.
 They should be easy to find under the maximum gifting amount guidelines for USPS workers, and will help the delivery truck smell good for the rest of the day to boot.

 Compliments To The Boss

 What could be a better gift than potentially getting someone a raise?
 If your mail carrier or delivery person goes above and beyond in some way — like being extra personable, or trying to make sure your packages stay safe or dry — let their supervisor know.
 Send a letter of appreciation addressed to the postmaster of the office where your mail carrier works, letting them know how invaluable they are to you.

 Dan McMackin, public relations representative for UPS